Yi Sang-woo: Theater troupe Yeonwoo

 In 1977, three alumni of the Seoul National University theater club, Yi (class of '70), Jung Han-ryong (class of '64) and Kim Kwang-rim (class of '71), worked together at the same company, OriCom after graduation.
-They decided to establish a theater company together and named it "Yeongwoo" (演友), which signifies "friends who love theater".
+They decided to establish a theater company together and named it "Yeonwoo" (演友), which signifies "friends who love theater".
 The parents of the four founders were from Hamgyeong Province.
 Later, dental surgeon Oh Jong-woo, Lee Young-hoon, the director of the Gyeongju National Museum and Cho Woo-hyun, a professor at Inha University, joined the group.
 They were also alumni of the Seoul National University theater club.

 In 1978, he made his directorial debut with the play The Sculptor and the Detective.
 He has directed a wide range of plays, including The Tale of a Thief, Mae of Cape Jangsan, Chilsu and Mansu and Balsam Flower Water.

 In 1987, he directed the play Chilsu and Mansu.
 He won a Directing Award from The 23rd Dong-A Theater Awards and the 23rd Baeksang Arts Awards.

 Theater troupe Chaimu

 In 1995, the Chaimu theater group was founded by Yi with founding members including Kim Gwang-rim, Kim Seok-man and Jung Han-ryong.
 The group includes notable actors such as Moon Sung-keun, Yoo Oh-sung and Song Kang-ho.
 The troupe's name, "Chaimu", means "dimensional movement stage".

 Their inaugural production, Playland, was held from September 8 to October 8 at Hakjeon Blue Theater.
 It is based on Adol Hugard's altered worldview, aiming to resolve racial tensions between black and white races and to heal the shattered human soul through genuine confessions between the two.
 Moon Sung-keun, who had been mostly active in movies and TV, took the role of Gide and returned to the theater stage after three years.
 Ryu Tae-ho, a young theater actor concurrently filming the movie Porn Man, portrayed the character Marty.

-The strength of this group lies in the talented actors like Kang Shin-il, Lee Dae-yeon, Lee Sung-min, Choi Duk-moon and Jeon Hye-jin, who have made their mark in various fields, including film and drama, showcasing their solid acting skills.
-They also excel in creating stage adaptations that reflect reality in a delightful manner.
-As a result, they have received great love and have a wide repertoire that has sustained their popularity.
+The group's members include actors such as Kang Shin-il, Lee Dae-yeon, Lee Sung-min, Choi Duk-moon and Jeon Hye-jin, who have worked across film, television and theater.
+The group is known for producing stage adaptations based on realistic themes and has built an extensive repertoire through its theatrical production.

 The five representative works of Chaimu exemplify its distinctive features.
 Some of these works have been performed for 25 years since their premiere, yet they continue to resonate with audiences through their diverse narratives.